-Surprisingly enough, I was able to squeeze a nice Swiss made “pilot” into a category dominated by German brands.
+Surprisingly enough, I was able to squeeze a nice Swiss-made “pilot” into a category dominated by German brands.
 This particular Alpina Startimer AL-525G4TS6 bears a price tag that is slightly higher than ten hundred bucks, but some US-based online retailers sell it at less than $700, so I decided: what the heck?

 Powered by a Sellita SW200-based Caliber AL-525 and featuring a mildly oversized case of 44 x 11 millimeters, the Startimer features an attractive dark gray dial in a matte finish and their signature cone-shaped setting crown with huge notches for even better grip.
-The main points of attractions here are the applied Arabic numerals with four block-shaped indices at 12, 3, 6 and 9 hours, as well as nicely finished leaf-shaped hour and minute hands.
+The main points of attraction here are the applied Arabic numerals with four block-shaped indices at 12, 3, 6, and 9 hours, as well as nicely finished leaf-shaped hour and minute hands.
 All these elements are treated with white Superluminova that ensures superb legibility in all conditions.

 Compared to less expensive models in this chapter, the Startimer collection features an even more elaborate shape of its stainless steel case with brushed surfaces accented by strips of beveled and polished metal.
 The stock strap, too, looks great: unless you particularly hate the way it feels, it won’t require you a change for something more premium during the first year of ownership.